 Emotion classification and emotion recognition itself are based on psychological studies of emotions.
 Most of the datasets and classifiers rely heavily on the work of Paul Ekman, an American scientist who specializes in clinical and emotional psychology.
 He classified more than 10,000 facial expressions and connected 3,000 of them with emotions.
 He also discovered that not all facial expressions are necessarily tied to an emotion.
 Some may indicate physical discomfort, past injuries, muscular twitches, etc. For example, if a short-sighted person squints to see something, that doesn’t indicate an emotion.

 Based on this research, Paul Ekman and Wallace V. Friesen created a Facial Action Coding System (FACS).
 In 1978, it was used as training material for security officers who needed to be able to detect aggression and violence.
 Later, it was adopted for training emotion recognition software.

-Recognizing emotions in video comes with technical and psychological challenges.
+Emotion recognition in video comes with technical and psychological challenges.
 Let’s see what issues you may face when developing such a solution.

 A lot of factors make emotion recognition tricky.
 We can divide these factors into technical and psychological.

-Emotion recognition shares a lot of challenges with detecting moving objects in video: identifying an object, continuous detection, incomplete or unpredictable actions, etc. Let’s take a look at the most widespread technical challenges of implementing an ER solution and possible ways of overcoming them.
+Facial expression recognition shares a lot of challenges with detecting moving objects in video: identifying an object, continuous detection, incomplete or unpredictable actions, etc. Let’s take a look at the most widespread technical challenges of implementing an ER solution and possible ways of overcoming them.